11 Finding Your Future

 Rejection is a normal part of applying for jobs, some of your applications may disappear without trace into the employer “black hole” described in section 8.2.
 Larger employers with a strong gravitational force on candidates like you are likely to behave like supermassive black holes for job applications.
 This doesn’t mean you shouldn’t bother applying, but that you need to think about how to make your application stand out and avoid taking it personally if/when you don’t hear back.
 CV black hole sketch by Visual Thinkery is licensed under CC-BY-ND, based on an original image of the supermassive black hole in Messier 87 created using the CHIRP algorithm by the Event Horizon Telescope team via Wikimedia Commons w.wiki/3RCa

-• broaden your job search (see chapter 6)
+• refine and/or broaden your job search strategy, see section 11.2 and chapter 6

-• pay attention to your mental health, rejections can make you anxious and depressed (see chapter 3)
+• pay close attention to your mental health, if you’re not already doing so.
+Repeated rejections can make you anxious and depressed, see chapter 3

-So beware of rejection, try not to take it personally.
-Beware of rejection, it is (unfortumately) a normal part of job hunting. 🤮
+So beware of rejection when your applications are sucked into employers black holes, try not to take it personally.
+Beware of rejection, it is (unfortunately) a normal part of job hunting. 🤮

 11.4.11 Beware of the rollercoaster